patilhiral/node-container-app/app/README.md

    - Tag the image appropriately and push it using `docker push`.

 4. **CI/CD workflow**
-   - Once the code is merged with main branch it will be deplyoyed to Azure.
+   - Once the code is merged with main branch it will be deplyoyed to Azure web app.